Dlyx24/Dlyx24/README.md

 There is no magic and because of this I like to know how things work inside the box.

-Lately I have been focusing more on more advanced frontend aspects, like accessability, UX, performance and best practices.
+Lately I have been focusing more on more frontend topis, like accessability, UX, performance, testing and best practices.